Utah Admin. Code R315-261-4 - Exclusions

 wood preserving solutions are reused on-site at water borne plants in the

-production process for their original intended purpose;
+production process for their original intended purpose.

-(B) Prior to reuse, the wastewaters and spent
+(B) Before reuse, the wastewaters and spent

 wood preserving solutions are managed to prevent release to either land or

-groundwater or both;
+groundwater or both.

 (C) Any unit

-(D) Any drip pad used to
+(D) Any drip pad used to manage the

-reuse complies with the standards in
+with the standards in Sections R315-265-440 through R315-265-445, regardless of

-(E) Prior to operating pursuant to this
+(E) Before operating pursuant

 plant intends to begin operating under the exclusion, and containing the